chaseSpace/adminbg/README.md

 Note:
--   Design by default, system would not provide an API that can delete operation logging.
+-   By default, system would not provide an API that can delete operation log(But it would be implemented).
 -   In addition to the specific comments, almost all the Delete-APIs mentioned above are logical deletions.

 <!--